chungkitchan/assistant-simple/README.md

 1. Create on the ![Deploy button](readme_images/deploy-button.png) to deploy the Application to IBM Cloud, it will take a while...
 Please do not close the browser.

-1. Once the application should be able to successufully build, however it will failed deploy stage as the application does not have all the credential to start properly.
-Continue the next section to configure the application credentail.
+1. Once the application should be able to successufully build, however it may failed deploy stage as the application does not have all the credential to start properly.
+Once the deploy status completed (successfully or failed), continue the next section to configure the application credentail.

 ### Configuring the application